Ohio Medical Device Lawyer and Hip Defect Attorney Investigating Stryker Recall Claims for plaintiffs

-Joe Lyon has represented hundreds of individuals harmed by faulty medical device products nationwide.
-For questions related to the Stryker lawsuit call for a no cost consultation (800) 513-2403.
+Joe Lyon has represented hundreds of product liability plaintiffs harmed by faulty medical device products nationwide.
+For questions related to the Stryker lawsuit call for a no-cost consultation at (800) 513-2403.

 Patients uncertain which product they had implanted should consult their medical records — requesting the “peel stickers” or product ID stickers from the Hospital where the device was implanted.

 Revision Surgery Risks

 Stryker advises patients with these particular hip replacement systems to schedule a follow-up evaluation with the surgeon who performed the procedure to discuss possible issues.
 Qualified medical professionals will evaluate how the hip systems are functioning and can recommend possible treatment.
 They may order diagnostic testing, including diagnostic imaging on your hip, including X-rays, MRIs, or Ultrasound.

 It may be necessary to adjust current post-operative plans.
 Surgeons may recommend revision surgeries, which are procedures performed to remove the old implants and replace them with new, safer components.
 For many patients, hip revision surgery is the only way to resolve pain or reduce serious health risks.

 In 2008, Stryker was approved to release the Rejuvenate and ABG II modular-neck hip replacement systems.
 These devices were touted as being different than traditional replacement joints.
 The metal-on-metal hip replacements promised greater flexibility, more stability, less stress on the bone and a longer-lasting replacement joint.